Rush to Crush Cancer

 After meeting with Dr. Amer Zureikat, UPMC Hillman’s chief of surgical oncology, Brian was told that the golf ball-size tumor was pressing against an artery, meaning an operation was only possible if chemotherapy could significantly shrink the tumor.
 As luck would have it, the tumor harbored a mutation that could be targeted by a maximum dose of a specific drug.
 Six months of intense chemotherapy later, Zureikat performed a successful Whipple surgery—a long, arduous and complex procedure.

-In the weeks leading up to the surgery, and throughout his recovery and follow-up treatments, Brain made it clear he was no ordinary cancer patient–and no ordinary human.
+In the weeks leading up to the surgery, and throughout his recovery and follow-up treatments, Brian made it clear he was no ordinary cancer patient–and no ordinary human.

 Zureikat recalls, “From day one he said, ‘Amer, we’re gonna beat this and you’re gonna get me through surgery.
 You have to operate, do the Whipple, and get this cancer out.’
 Brian was willing to fight this aggressively.
 He was totally invested in his care.
 He developed a close relationship with the entire team, pushing them to the limits of what medicine can provide to fight this battle.
 Pancreatic cancer tends to come back, so Brian was focused on the long term.”